darryltait/brewery-finder/README.md

 ## Approach taken:

-I wanted to make an easy way to find local breweris in my city, or anywhere in the U.S., for that matter.
+I wanted to make an easy way to find local breweries in my city, or anywhere in the U.S., for that matter.
 By inputting a city, a list of local breweries will be returned.